-Each R DN in Diabetes Care: С P E 4.3.25 Advocates for advanced practice activities for the RDN at a systems level based on emerging evidence (eg, creation and promotion of standards of care, consensus recommendations, and new research) X 4.4 Con tributes to, manages, and/or designs food/nutrition delivery systems 4.4.1 Collects data and provides feedback on current food delivery systems serving individuals with diabetes in health care and community settings to address client needs (eg, cultural, health status, social, economic), outcomes (eg, clinical and psychosocial), and sustainability practices X 4.4.2 Reviews and/or collaborates in developing menus (meals and snacks) that address health/nutrition needs throughout the lifespan (eg, infancy, childhood, adolescence, adults) in all practice settings for individuals with diabetes Х 4.4.3 Participates in the interprofessional process for identifying food and nutrition systems and formularies (eg, medical foods/nutrition supplements, dietary supplements, enteral and parenteral nutrition formularies, and delivery systems) for target population(s) Х 4.4.4 Evaluates current food delivery systems to identify areas for improvement applicable to setting, role of the RDN, population needs, outcomes, and sustainability practices Х 4.4.5 Collaborates with an interprofessional team to determine medical food/nutrition supplements, enteral and parenteral nutrition products, in accordance with best practice for diabetes care (eg, Academy Nutrition Care Manual [NCM], ADA Standards of Care in Diabetes, and ASPEN) in all practice settings X 4.4.6 Develops diabetes- and nutrition-related guidelines reflecting national standards (eg, ADA Standards of Care in Diabetes, EAL, NCM), applicable federal or state regulations (eg, menu-related regulations and food assistance programs), and approved diet manual to guide foodservice program for the population served and practice setting X 4.4.7 Designs organization protocols to provide guidance for nutrition care best practices for individuals with diabetes for all practice settings (eg, complex disease states, oral health, GI disorders) and emergency events (eg, utility outages, crisis, natural disasters, pandemics) X 4.5 Prec cepts, supervises, and engages in career laddering 4.5.1 Participates in peer review activities consistent with setting and populations served (eg, peer evaluation, peer supervision, clinical chart review, and performance evaluations) Х 4.5.2 Mentors and/or precepts dietetics and nutrition students/interns in diabetes and nutrition-related care Х 4.5.3 Provides mentoring for entry-level and competent-level RDNs in diabetes care and services to support achieving proficient level practice and/or specialist certification X 4.5.4 Develops mentoring program opportunities for RDNs in diabetes care and services for advancing practice X 4.5.5 Trains professional, technical, and support personnel and evaluates their competence when applicable to role and responsibilities X
+Each R DN in Diabetes Care: С Р Ε 4.3.25 Advocates for advanced practice activities for the RDN at a systems level X based on emerging evidence (eg, creation and promotion of standards of care, consensus recommendations, and new research) 4.4 Con tributes to, manages, and/or designs food/nutrition delivery systems 4.4.1 Collects data and provides feedback on current food delivery systems Х serving individuals with diabetes in health care and community settings to address client needs (eg, cultural, nealth status, social, economic), outcomes 442 Reviews and/or collaborates in developing menus (meals and spacks) that x 1.1.2 address health/nutrition needs throughout the lifespan (eg, infancy, childhood, adolescence, adults) in all practice settings for individuals with diabetes 4.4.3 Participates in the interprofessional process for identifying food and nutrition Х systems and formularies (eg, medical foods/nutrition supplements, dietary supplements, enteral and parenteral nutrition formularies, and delivery 4 4 4 systems) for target population(s) v 4.4.4 applicable to setting role of the RDN population needs outcomes and Λ sustainability practices 4.4.5 Collaborates with an interprofessional team to determine medical Х food/nutrition supplements, enteral and parenteral nutrition products, in accordance with best practice for diabetes care (eg, Academy Nutrition Care Manual [NCM], ADA Standards of Care in Diabetes, and ASPEN) in all 446 Develops diabetes- and nutrition-related guidelines reflecting national x 1.1.0 standards (eg, ADA Standards of Care in Diabetes, EAL, NCM), applicable federal or state regulations (eg, menu-related regulations and food assistance programs), and approved diet manual to guide foodservice program for the population served and practice setting 4.4.7 Designs organization protocols to provide guidance for nutrition care best X disease states, oral health, GL disorders) and emergency events (eg. utility outages, crisis, natural disasters, nandemics) 4.5 Prec cepts, supervises, and engages in career laddering 1 451 Participates in peer review activities consistent with setting and populations v 4.3.1 served (eq. peer evaluation peer supervision clinical chart review and Λ performance evaluations) 4.5.2 Mentors and/or precepts dietetics and nutrition students/interns in diabetes Х and nutrition-related care 4.5.3 Provides mentoring for entry-level and competent-level RDNs in diabetes Х care and services to support achieving proficient level practice and/or 151 specialist certification v 4.3.4 services for advancing program opportunities for KDINS in diabetes care and Λ 4.5.5 Trains professional, technical, and support personnel and evaluates their X competence when applicable to role and responsibilities